FJLabs-Designs/Plus4-Wiki/content/chopper-resonance-tuning/README.md

 ## Running the Calibrations

 The following steps assume that you are calibrating your **X-axis** motor and driver.
-To calibrate your Y-axis, replace all instances of `AXIS=X` with `AXIS=Y` in the commands below.
-All commands are run through the Fluidd console.
+Because of the Plus 4's CoreXY kinematics, regardless if you are calculating your X or Y axis, you will be running calculations for both drivers at the same time.
+Therefore, there is no need to specify an axis.

 ### Checking Vibrations